AlfrescoArchive/alfresco-dbp-deployment/README.md

 curl -O https://raw.githubusercontent.com/Alfresco/alfresco-dbp-deployment/master/charts/incubator/alfresco-dbp/values.yaml
 ```

-Open it in your favorite text editor and replace all occurences of REPLACEME with your domain.
+Open it in your favorite text editor and replace all occurences of REPLACEME with your desired Route53 entry "YourDesiredCname.YourRoute53DnsZone"

-***Note!***
-Please create a wildcard domain for external-dns (eg. “*.DOMAIN”) as explained [here](https://github.com/Alfresco/alfresco-infrastructure-deployment#nginx-ingress-custom-configuration)

 ### 4. Deploy the DBP